 Kilkenny - Sean Maguire

-Sean Maguire made his Ireland debut in the World Cup qualifier against Moldova in 2017, going on to earn eight caps, scoring his first goal for his country against New Zealand last year.
+Sean Maguire made his Ireland debut in the World Cup qualifier against Moldova in 2017, going on to earn 12 caps, scoring his first goal for his country against New Zealand in 2019.

-Maguire replaces Matt O'Mahony of Mullinavat who had held his pace on the list since the 1930s.
+Maguire replaced Matt O'Mahony of Mullinavat who had held his pace on the list since the 1930s.

 Laois - Tony Byrne

 Stephen Hunt was born in Laois but is essentially a product of Waterford.
 Tony Byrne, by contrast, was born in Rathdowney, leaving for England as an eighteen year old.